 An exciting staple of the Collegiate DECA experience is competition.
-Between case studies at ENGAGE, FLC, ACDC, and ICDC, effectively preparing your members to compete can provide your chapter with a competitive edge.
-An effective way for a chapter of any size to achieve this is through the implementation of a chapter mock competition night.
-The following guide will walk your officer team through the steps to prepare for and run a successful mock competition event.
+Between the different case studies at FLC, ACDC, and ICDC, effectively preparing your members to compete can provide your chapter with a competitive edge.
+An effective way for a chapter of any size to achieve this is through the implementation of a chapter mock competition.
+The following guide will walk leadership team through the steps to prepare for and run a successful mock competition event.
 This guide is meant to serve as a starting point for your officers and can be altered to meet the unique needs of your members.

-PRIOR TO MOCK COMPETITION
+BEFORE MOCK COMPETITION

-In the 4- 6 weeks prior to your scheduled mock competition, work to complete the following:
+In the 4-6 weeks prior to your scheduled mock competition, work to complete the following:

 - 1. Establish a main point of contact or committee for the mock competition - 2.
-Contact chapter members to determine what events your members are interested in - 3.
-Reach out to possible judges (Consider: Professors, Community Members, Sponsors, Alumni, etc.) - 4.
+Contact chapter members to determine what events your members are interested in having available - 3.
+Reach out to possible judges (consider: professors, community members, sponsors, alumni, etc.) - 4.
 Determine if you will be providing food or a workshop during the mock competition - 5.
 Set a date and time that works best for your members and book a space for your event